-The cost of Park-To-Park passes is an additional $60 to $70 total depending on how many days you will be in the park.
+The cost of Park-To-Park passes is an additional $60 to $70, depending on how many days you will be in the park.

 Universal Express Pass

-Unless you are staying at a Premier Resort then Express Passes are a paid add-on.
+If you stay at a Premier Resort, Express Passes are a paid add-on.
 These passes allow holders a shorter wait time in a separate line than other guests.

 They cost an additional $79.99+ per person, per park, per day, or from $199.99+ for a Universal Express Unlimited Pass covering both theme parks.